To build your own Itinerary, click to add an item to your Itinerary basket.

 Oscar Wilde

 The famed Irish playwright was imprisoned in Reading Gaol for homosexuality between 1895 and 1897.
 His cell, C.3.3, still stands in the now empty prison.
 He wrote one of his defining works, De Profundis, while in prison and the harsh conditions inspired him to write The Ballad of Reading Gaol on his release.
-The image was created by local artist Martina Hildebrand.
+The image was created by local artist Martina Hildebrandt.

 Reading Football Club